Kathleen Mazzarella: Awards and recognition

-Mazzarella's business achievements and community involvement helped her earn several recognitions, including the St. Louis “40 Under 40” award in 2000 and the “Most Influential Businesswomen in St. Louis” award in 2004.
+Mazzarella's business achievements and community involvement helped her earn several recognitions, including the St. Louis "40 Under 40" award in 2000 and a "Most Influential Businesswomen in St. Louis" award in 2004.

 Her views on human resources strategy were included as a chapter in Inside the Minds, a book featuring interviews with top HR practitioners across the United States.
-She was also featured as one of the “Women Worth Watching in 2010” in the September/October 2009 issue of Profiles in Diversity Journal.
+She was featured as one of the "Women Worth Watching in 2010" in the September/October 2009 issue of Profiles in Diversity Journal.

 Mazzarella has been the driving force behind the establishment of a women's networking group at Graybar and in promoting careers for women in the wholesale distribution industry.
 In 2011, she received the Outstanding Alumna Award from the George Herbert Walker School of Business & Technology at Webster University.
 In 2014, Mazzarella was recognized by the Urban League of Metropolitan St. Louis as one of its distinguished women in leadership.
-In 2015, she earned the Women in Industry Trailblazer Award from the National Association of Electrical Distributors and was recognized as a Leader of Distinction by the YWCA of Metro St. Louis.
-In 2019, she was honored as a Junior Achievement Business Hall of Fame Laureate.
+In 2015, she earned the Women in Industry Trailblazer Award from the National Association of Electrical Distributors, and was recognized as a Leader of Distinction by the YWCA of Metro St. Louis.
+In 2019, she was honored as a Junior Achievement Business Hall of Fame laureate.